CTPSSTAFF/modx-prototype-1/GETTING_STARTED.md

 * Click the __x__ button on the browser tab to close the tab
 * When prompted by a pop-up to either stay on the page or to leave it, click the __Leave__ button.

-## Shutting Down Jupyter Notebooks
+## Shutting Down Jupyter Notebooks Altogether

 To compleltey shut down Jupyter notebooks (i.e., shut down the kernel running the notebooks), perform the following steps:
 * In your web browser, navigate to the tab with the 'file system view' of your MoDX directory